-Power Analysis

-To capture realistic power scenarios, we have developed a simulation that consists of simulations and analysis components from STK, SysML, and MATLAB.
-PHX ModelCenter acts as the glue that ties them together.
-We model dynamic orbits, opportunities to collect energy and download data, realistic schedules.
-We use the model to investigate the time history of the spacecraft states, including the on-board energy and data, and the amount of downloaded data.
+Power Analysis-To capture realistic power scenarios, we have developed a simulation that consists of PHX Model-Center as the glue that ties together simulations and analysis components from STK, SysML, and MATLAB.
+We model the dynamics of opportunities to collect energy and download data and how this impacts the time history of the satellite states, including the on-board energy and data, and the amount of downloaded data.

-We created a workflow for an example RAX mission scenario, which includes data and energy collection, on-board operations, and data download over a specified ground station.
+We create a workflow for an example mission scenario, which includes data and energy collection, on-board operations, and data download over a specified ground station.
 The simulation is executed during a specified scenario time.
-The state dynamics are a function of performed operations, including nominal, payload, and download operations, and available energy collection from the sun.
-We implement the RAX-specific scenario by combing the MagicDraw parametric model in Figure 14 with an orbital scenario from STK and custom analysis MATLAB scripts using PHX ModelCenter, as shown in Figure 15.
+These state dynamics are a function of performed operations, including nominal, payload, and download operations, and available energy collection from the sun.
+We implement the RAX-specific scenario by combing the MagicDraw parametric model in Figure ?? with an orbital scenario from STK[®] and custom analysis MATLAB scripts using PHX ModelCenter, as shown in Figure ??.

 The simulation is a workflow that is created graphically by dragging and dropping reusable components and combining them using if-else branches, loops, and other flowchart-like constructs (using PHX ModelCenter).
-The graphical link editor is used to specify what data is passed between applications when we execute the model.
-Through a graphical user interface, accessible from within the MBSE tool or PHX ModelCenter, we execute the PHX ModelCenter model defined by a SysML parametric diagram.
+The graphical link editor is used to specify what data should be passed from one application to the next when the model runs.
+Through a graphical user interface accessible from within the MBSE tool or PHX ModelCenter, we then execute a PHX Model-Center model defined by a SysML parametric diagram.

-This simulation environment enables us to evaluate design configurations, perform trade studies, and check requirements compliance.
-Analysis can also be automatically re-run with updated the parameter values.
+With this simulation environment, we can evaluate design configurations, perform trade studies, and check requirements compliance.
+Analysis can also be automatically re-run with updated the attribute values.

-We execute the power scenario in Figure 14 using the simulation workflow created in PHX ModelCenter, which automatically executes the workflow as many times as necessary, utilizing parallel computing resources as needed.
+We execute the power scenario in Figure ?? using the simulation workflow created in PHX ModelCenter, which automatically executes the workflow one or more times, utilizing parallel computing resources as needed.
 When instructed, each component is executed automatically, transferring information between components.
-Using the simulation environment described above, we can perform parametric studies and use the multi-dimensional data visualization tools in PHX ModelCenter to interpret and analyze the results.
+Using the simulation environment described above, we can perform a parametric study using the multi-dimensional data visualization tools in PHX ModelCenter [®] to help interpret and analyze the results.

-Mission System Activity Analysis

-CAMEO Simulation Toolkit (CST) was used to analyze the RAX behavior and interactions.
-Simulation in this context means to execute the model so that the RAX System interactions and behaviors can be studied.
-A model is a simplified representation of the actual system (in this case RAX), thus creating a model that allows for useful simulation and analysis is an iterative process.
+Flight System Behavior Analysis-Cameo Simulation Toolkit was used to analyze the RAX behavior and interactions.
+Simulation in this context means to execute the model so that an understanding of the RAX System interactions and behaviors can be understood.
+Since a model is a simplified representation of the actual System, in this case RAX, creating a model that allows for simulation to be useful for analysis was an iterative process.